d3vlo0p/TimeTerra/README.md

 - **Start and stop AWS RDS clusters**.
 - **Start and stop AWS DocumentDB clusters**.

+### Use Cases

+- Reduce the cloud cost during periods of non-use
+- Prepare the environment to support expected peaks

 ## Getting Started

 To use TimeTerra, follow these steps: